micro-os-plus/.github/profile/README.md

 # Welcome to µOS++!

-The **µOS++ IIIe** (_micro oh ɛs plus plus third edition_) project is the third iteration of µOS++, a POSIX-like, portable, open source, royalty-free, multi-tasking real-time framework intended for 32/64-bits embedded applications, written in C++.
+**µOS++ IIIe** (_micro oh ɛs plus plus third edition_) is the third iteration of µOS++, a POSIX-like, portable, open source, royalty-free, multi-tasking real-time framework intended for 32/64-bits embedded applications, written in C++.

 The original monolithic version of the project is available from: